By Cy Warman in 1906

 In time the “unseen signal” came to be talked of by the officials as well as by train and enginemen.
-It came up finally at the annual convention of General Passenger Agents at Chicago and was discussed by the engineers at Atlanta, but was always ridiculed by the eastern element.
+It came up finally at the annual convention of General Passenger Agents in Chicago and was discussed by the engineers at Atlanta but was always ridiculed by the eastern element.

 “I helped build the U.P.,” said a Buffalo man, “and I want to tell you high-liners you can’t drink squirrel-whiskey at timber-line without seein’ things nights.”

 Probably no road in the country suffered from the evil effects of the mysterious signal, as did the Inter-Mountain Air Line.